 The Mayken™ Solution

 Mayken™ Hazmat Solutions uses our own proprietary disinfectant spray that has been approved by Health Canada.
 It has a dwell time of less than five minutes and leaves no residue.
-Because additional wiping is not needed, we truly offer a “spray and walk away” disinfecting service.
+Because additional wiping is not needed, we truly offer disinfecting services that are “spray and walk away.”
 Our certified hazmat technicians can be in and out of your workplace, home or vehicle with minimal interruption and inconvenience.